kimjoar/ttm4130/Sammendrag.markdown

 Know what Signalling System No 7 is and how it is used
 ------------------------------------------------------

-* SS7 er et felleskanalsystem (CCS)
+* SS7 er et felleskanalsystem
-* Signaling System Number 7 (SS7) is a set of telephony signaling protocols which are used to set up most of the world's public switched telephone network telephone calls.
+* Signaling System Number 7 (SS7) is a set of telephony signaling **protocols** which are used to set up most of the world's public switched telephone network telephone calls.
 * The main purpose is to set up and tear down telephone calls.
 Other uses include number translation, prepaid billing mechanisms, short message service (SMS), and a variety of other mass market services.
 * SS7 skaper språket og kommunikasjonssystemet for å overføre meldinger, men det trengs enheter i nettet som tolker disse meldingene og reagerer på hensiktsmessig måte.
 * The term signalling, when used in telephony, refers to the exchange of control information associated with the establishment of a telephone call on a telecommunications circuit.